spfuu/shSonos/README.md

 ----
 #### <a name="p_tts">play_tts
  Plays a text-to-speech snippet using the Google TTS API.
-After the snippet was played (maximum 60 seconds, longer snippets will be truncated) the previous played song will be resumed.
+After the snippet was played (maximum 10 seconds in streaming mode, longer snippets will be truncated) the previous played song will be resumed.
 You can queue up to 10 snippets.
  They're played in the order they are called.
 To setup the Broker for TTS support, please take a deeper look at the dedicated Google TTS section in this document.